AWaselnuk/forefront/README.md

 ## Why did you make this?

 As a Front End developer there are a lot of tools best practices surrounding workflow.
-My preferred style often involved me to modify or copy paste snippets from different boilerplates and grunt or gulpfiles.
-I made this command line tool to bootstrap my own project structure and workflow more easily.
+My preferred style often forced me to modify or copy paste snippets from different boilerplates and grunt or gulpfiles.
+I made this command line tool to bootstrap my own client side structure and workflow more easily.

-So when I say it is 'opinionated', I basically mean I have made it for myself.
+So when I say it is 'opinionated', I basically mean that I made it for myself.

 ### Why use NPM instead of Grunt or Gulp or whatnot?